 Cost is often a key concern for families trying to maximise space without overstretching their finances.
 Here’s a general comparison:

-Extensions tend to be more expensive due to groundwork, structural steel, and high-spec finishes like bespoke kitchens or bi-fold doors.
-Lofts are often more economical but may still involve structural reinforcements, new staircases, and dormer construction.
+Extensions tend to be more expensive due to groundwork, structural steel and larger-scale construction.
+Loft conversions are often more economical, but still require structural alterations, new staircases and careful design integration.

 Both options can add substantial value to your property: